cis3296s26/bloodbound/README.md

 2.)
 Download .jar file from most recent release page

 3.)
-If your are on mac run this command in your terminal:
+If you're are on mac run this command in your terminal:
 ```bash
 xattr -d com.apple.quarantine ~/Downloads/GameDemo-1.0.0.jar
 ```